jimmyangel/morinricardo/content/post/2022-10-21-oregon-watersheds.md

 	<img src="/images/uploads/oregon-watersheds-spot.jpg"/>
 </p>

-By default, the list of communities is sorted by population in descending order.
+By default, the list of communities in the information box is sorted by population in descending order.
 But it can also be shown in "downstream" order by clicking on the checkbox.
-The application will remember your selection the next time you come back using the same browser.
+By the way, the application will remember your selection the next time you come back, if you are using the same browser.

 Clicking on the community name (or the down arrow) displays more details about the water system for that community: Provider, Source, and Subbasin.
-The application also highlights the entire watershed for that community using a purple stripe pattern.
+At the same time, the application highlights the entire watershed for that community using a purple stripe pattern.

 <p align="center">
 	<img src="/images/uploads/oregon-watersheds-detail.jpg"/>